plexiti/the-job-announcement-specs/README.md

 ...
 class AppSpec extends FlatSpec with ShouldMatchers with Firefox {
   ...
-  "The app start page" should "have the correct title" in {
-    go to (host + "/index.jsf")
-    pageTitle should be ("The Job Announcement - Index") }

-  "Clicking on the 'Start the role play!' link" should "take us to the control center page" in {
-    go to (host + "/index.jsf")
-	click on linkText("Start the role play!")
-    pageTitle should be ("The Job Announcement - The control center") }

   "Gonzo The Great" should "be able to request a new job announcement" in {
     go to (host + "/start.jsf")
     pageTitle should (include ("The control center"))